Toys "R" Us: Relaunch

 As of June 21, 2019, the company planned to open new stores in the US slated to be 10,000 square feet, roughly a third of the size of the big box brand that closed in 2018.
 On November 27, 2019, Toys "R" Us opened a retail store at Westfield Garden State Plaza in Paramus, New Jersey.
 On December 7, 2019, a second location was opened at The Galleria in Houston, Texas.

 On October 8, 2019, the company relaunched the Toys "R" Us website, which would feature a focus on resources and videos highlighting popular toys.
 The site was established in partnership with Target, with users being redirected to Target.com to place their orders.
 In 2020, the agreement lapsed, and Amazon replaced Target as the site's fulfillment partner.

 In 2021, as a result of financial losses caused by the COVID-19 pandemic, the only two US stores once again closed down.
 The Houston location closed on January 15, 2021, and the Paramus location closed on January 26, 2021.
 The company stated that they made a strategic decision to pivot their store strategy, so they can look for new stores and platforms that will offer better traffic and that they continue to invest in channels where customers will want to experience their brand.

-On March 15, 2021, it was announced that brand management company WHP Global acquired a controlling interest in Tru Kids, which is the parent company of the Toys "R Us, Babies R Us and Geoffrey the Giraffe brands.
+On March 15, 2021, brand management company WHP Global announced it acquired a controlling interest in Tru Kids, Inc., the parent company of the Toys "R" Us, Babies "R" Us, and Geoffrey the Giraffe brands.
 Going forward WHP will be managing Tru Kids business, and help guiding its expansion.
 In North America WHP plans to open Toys "R" Us stores, again — ideally ahead of the holiday season and could come on various formats to include flagships, pop-ups, airport locations or mini stores inside other retailers' shops.
 WHP has not yet set a number of locations it plans to open in the United States.
 WHP is backed by a $350 million equity commitment from funds that are managed by Oaktree Capital Management.
 Financial terms of the deal have yet to be disclosed.

 On August 19, 2021, WHP announced a new shift in branding by partnering with Macy's to sell toys on the retailer's website and open store-within-a-store locations at 400 department store locations.

-On December 16, 2021, Toys "R" Us opened a two-story flagship store at a size of 20,000 sqft in the American Dream Meadowlands mall in East Rutherford, New Jersey.
+On December 16, 2021, Toys "R" Us opened a two-story flagship store at a size of 20,000 sqft in the American Dream Mall in East Rutherford, New Jersey.